Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 !!! compat
     These features are only available in Mousetrap v0.2.0 or newer

+---

 As our app grows and becomes closer to what we personally envisioned for our project, we want to not only customizes the layout and functionality of widgets, but how each widget looks.
 This can range from small changes such as changing something that is blue by default to green, or large sweeping changes that affect the entire application, such as moving to a light- or dark-, low- or high-contrast theme, or even using a completely custom theme.

 Mousetrap allows for all of these options.
 Using its very powerful theme customization component, we can customize our app to a point where most will not able to tell it was ever Mousetrap- / GTK4-based at all.

 ## Switching between Dark- and Light Mode

 The most common task that almost any app will want to offer is for the user to be able to swap between light and dark mode.
-This is an ubiquitous feature of modern UI, as such, mousetrap offers a very simple way of changing the global theme.
+This is an ubiquitous feature of modern UI, as such, Mousetrap offers a very simple way of changing the global theme.

 Mousetrap supports four default application-wide themes, which are values of enum [`Theme`](@ref):